dougwyu/screenforbio-mbc-uk_ponds/README.md

     Where:
-    taxonName is the scientific name of the target taxon e.g. Tetrapoda taxonRank is the classification rank of the target taxon e.g. superclass screenforbio is the path to the screenforbio-mbc directory
+    taxonName is the scientific name of the target taxon e.g. Tetrapoda taxonRank is the classification rank of the target taxon e.g. superclass screenforbio is the path to the screenforbio-mbc-ailaoshan directory

 To get the ITIS classification for Mammalia:

-    bash ~/Documents/screenforbio-mbc/get_taxonomy.sh Mammalia class ~/Documents/screenforbio-mbc
+    bash ~/Documents/screenforbio-mbc-ailaoshan/get_taxonomy.sh Mammalia class ~/Documents/screenforbio-mbc-ailaoshan/

 When the script is running various messages will be printed to both the terminal and a log file.
 On completion of the script the final messages will indicate the next script that should be run and any actions the user should take beforehand.